juanpc2018/Amiga-Guide-4000-4000T/README.md

 Some developers improve older games with AGA graphics, unlocked FPS, taking advantage of CPU accelerator boards & More FastRAM </br>
 others Port old Arcade ROM games to Amiga </br>
 others create Open Source OS like CaffeineOS, AROS, T2-Linux, etc... </br>

+## DIY
+If you buy a Replica board from one of the many Amiga sellers / stores, </br>
+to replace the old damaged board "transplant components" or to create a New machine. </br>

+### Create a New HW machine or use Software Emulators: </br>

+Requires purchasing Legal Kickstart ROM images from 1.3 to 3.1 from [AmigaForever Plus .iso](https://www.amigaforever.com/plus/) "Cloanto" </br>
+ROMs 3.X with CAPITAL X, is "10" 3.10 ROM but that was an early jump. </br>
+Later Hyperion created ROMs 3.1.4 in (2018) </br>
+Roms 3.2 in 2020 as Physical Purchase <br>
+ROMs 3.2.x as [Digital Download](https://www.hyperion-entertainment.com/index.php/where-to-buy/direct-downloads/327-amigaos-32) in (2026) </br>

+IF you buy the Digital Downloads, and you are making a New machine, </br>
+you need prepare the ROMs before Burning with a TL866-II or similar T48 Eprom Programmer </br>
+Compatilble ROMs UV Eresable Am27C400 or similar faster  than <200ns access time. </br>
+you need to Change from Little.Endian to Big.Endian "Swap the Bytes Order" </br>
+and Splt the ROM image from the Digital Download to fit 2x EPROMS </br>
+also you need a Zif-Socket adapter board, because TL866-II / T48 Eproms only have 40-pins, </br>

+1. AmigaForvere 3.1 ROMs
+2. Hyperion 3.2 ROMs
+3. prepare Roms "Swap & Split" Non needed using UAE Emulators.
+4. buy or diy a Zif-socket adapter for TL866-ii / T48 "more than 40-pins"
+5. Buy 2 Roms. "if making a New machine"
+6. Burn 2 Roms with TL866-II / T48 or similar Eprom Programmer.

+Alternate: if UV Ereasable ROMs are "Hard to Find" or Expensive </br>
+there is also the Project [OneROM](https://onerom.org/) that Emulate EPROMs based on STM32 "more than 40-pins Required" </br>

+UV Ereseable Roms do Not Erase with LED UV-A flashlights </br>
+Some Chinese sellers have a Proper UV-Eraser Plastic Box, IF buy USED UV Eproms </br>
+UV Ereasable Eproms are designed to last much more than Flash memory, does Not have the problem of "Write Times" nor "Temperature" </br>

+The Proper UV-Eraser Box contains a 6" Pure Quartz vacuum tube "like CFL lamps" with 2 or 3 Mercury 3mm BallBearings's inside. </br>
+High Voltage "120v" Evaporate Mercury, Mercury Glow like Neon signs, generates a 200nm Peak UV-C, </br>
+Human Eyes cannot see 200nm, but also generates Harmonics / Resonances around 450nm "Cyan Blue" Visible range, </br>
+Requires only a Few minutes. </br>
+Using the Sun requires much more time becasue Ozone Layer Blocks UV-C </br>
+cannot be Erased indors because Normal Glass Blocks UV-C </br>